 You May Get Nauseous Reading This One

-If that was a thing, none of us would be faced with chronic illness.
+If that was a thing, none of us would be faced with a chronic illness like ulcerative colitis.
 Ever.
-But you’re also forced into this torn position on whether or not you should even attempt to self-soothe.
+But you're also forced into this torn position on whether or not you should even attempt to self-soothe.
 I know.

-I’ve dealt with nausea long before I was diagnosed with IBD.
+I've dealt with nausea long before I was diagnosed with ulcerative colitis.
 Honestly, it makes me nauseous just thinking about it.

 I remember being so uncomfortable as a child, but I didn’t want to bring down the mood of my friends or family, so I attempted to cope.
 By coping, I mean breathing.
 I didn’t really have many options back then.